-- Abstract / Summary.

-- Introduction.

-- Review of the Literature.

-- Specify the Problem / Question / Topic noting explicitly why this study is needed and what is being added to knowledge.

-- Sometimes also add in why you or the research team is well placed to conduct this research if proposals are competitive.

-- In some contexts a Theory of Change / Logframe, and possibly a set of indicators associated to this TOC.

-- Research Design.

-- Where is this research going to take place

-- o Data gathering methods

-- Sampling frame and population to whom this research is applicable

-- Research Ethics

-- Plan for analysis of data, noting methods and standards of evidence

-- Timeline

-- In some contexts budget and budget justification.
+- Abstract / Summary. - Introduction. - o Review of the Literature.
+What is already known? - Specify the Problem / Question / Topic in this research project. - Explicitly note why this study is needed and what is being added to knowledge. - Sometimes also add in why you or the research team is well placed to conduct this research if proposals are competitive. - In some applied contexts a Theory of Change / Logframe, and possibly a set of indicators associated to this TOC. - Research Design. - O Where is this research going to take place? - O Data gathering methods? - Sampling frame and population to whom this research is applicable - A discussion of research ethics and measures to address ethical concerns in some contexts. - Plan for analysis of data, noting methods and standards of evidence - Timeline - In some contexts a budget and a budget justification.

-- Discussion and conclusion; what will we know if you do this research that we don't know now (reiterate now that it is all detailed as described above).
+• Discussion and conclusion; what will we know if you do this research that we don't know now (reiterate now that it is all detailed as described above).